 Seth Godin wrote a great blog post a little over 10 years ago about local maximums.
 In it, he described the natural trajectory that companies go through as they move from local maximums to global maximums.
 Along the journey, they see peak performance at the local max and then productivity actually declines until it bottoms out before getting to the big max.
-(While it may look similar in shape to Gartner’s hype cycle curve, the Y access here is not hype but real, hard business outcomes.)
+While it may look similar in shape to Gartner’s hype cycle curve, the Y axis here is not hype but real, hard business outcomes.

 We see this trend all the time when it comes to how companies approach their customer data.
 At first, everyone is trying to optimize towards a local maximum, which not only creates a suboptimal global maximum but actually leads to declining results for a while.